Cerebellum-Network/docs.cere.network/edp/overview.md

+## Cere Network

+Cere Newwork is progressing towards its dream to build a decentralized, permissionless, censorship resistant blockchain network that customers and community use, securely, at scale, in production to launch unique digital products and services using serverless web3 infrastructure and data.

+Decentralized storage and infrastructure are attracting more attention than ever, both because of its' promise to transform the industry, but also because transaction fees for this type of blockchain activity are expected to be highly profitable and in strong demand!

+As the technology and the industry mature, an essentially unending pool of talented providers, builders and blockchain experts is required to develop ad operatre robust decentralized infrastructure and data solutions of the future.

+Enter: the Cere Network **Extended Developer Program**.

 ## Extended Developer Program ##

 The Extended Developer Program is a Cere backed program offering early joining, tech-savvy individuals, teams and enterprises close and early access to important changes in the ecosystem.